even4void/aliquote/content/post/dive-into-ruby-on-mac-osx.md

 	from /usr/local/bin/irb:9:in `<main>'
 ```

 The problem is that I permanently encounter problems with my configuration.
-This may be due to conflicting load paths or applications that don't access the same environment variables.
+This may be due to conflicting load paths or applications that don't access the same environment variables:

 ```
 $ irb